christina-grannas/swagger-test/user-testing/direct-integration-web.md

-Now when the backend part is implemented it's time to go back to the frontend code and use the paymentId to create the payment view.
+Now when the backend is implemented it's time to go back to the frontend code and use the `paymentId` to create the payment view.

 ## Step 3: Use Checkout.js to build checkout iframe

-Once we have a paymentId, we can create the payment form using a JavaScript library provided by Nets, called Checkout.js which is fully documented in the  API reference.
+Once we have a `paymentId`, we can create the payment form using a JavaScript library provided by Nets called [Checkout.js](checkout-js.md).
 First you need to load it:

 ```html
 <script src="https://test.checkout.dibspayment.eu/v1/checkout.js?v=1"></script>
 ```

-Since we are using the test environment, you should load the JavaScript from test.checkout.dibspayment.eu.
+Since we are using the test environment, you should load the JavaScript from `test.checkout.dibspayment.eu`.

-Now we are ready to implement the function checkout_func() which we left empty in step 1.
+Now we are ready to implement the function `checkout_func()` which we left empty in step 1.
 Here is the code for creating the checkout view using Checkout:

  ```javascript
 var checkout_func = function (paymentId) {